basarat/demo-generics/script.md

 ```

 There are two big words of caution with the built in method.
-* 1 it mutates the array.
+* One, is that it mutates the array and returns it.
+This catches new developers off guard who think that `sort` doesn't mutate the original array as it returns a copy.

 ```js
 const arr = ['foo','bar'];
 const copy = arr.sort();
 console.log(arr);
 ```
-You will sadly code like this (the copy) is many beginner JavaScript code bases.
+You will sadly code like this (the copy) is many beginner authored JavaScript code bases.
-*  Fortunately with TypeScript you can fix it by annotating the array as a ReadOnly array of string.
+*  Fortunately with TypeScript you can fix such code bases easily by annotating the array as a ReadOnly array of strings.
-*  And now any mutating methods like this `sort` method will no longer be allowed.
+*  And now any mutating methods like this `sort` method will no longer be allowed on this array.
-* You can now fix it easily by creating a copy of the array using array prototype slice.
+* You can now fix it easily by creating a copy of the array using array prototype slice and then calling sort.
-* And now the original array remains intact as people do array mutations.
+* And now the original array remains intact when we sort the copied array.

 ```js
 const arr: ReadonlyArray<string> = ['foo', 'bar'];